-First year Honors students who are not majoring in Art, Music, or Nursing are advised by the Director of the Honors College.
+First year Honors students are advised by the Honors Director, Dr. Andrew, with the exception of students who are majoring in Art, Music, or Nursing.
 Students in the second year and beyond are advised by a member of their major department and by a member of the University Honors College, who is typically their track Director.
-Students can locate the name of their advisor using WP Connect on the Self Service tab.
+Students can locate the name of their advisor using WP Connect on the Self Service Tab.
 Students are always welcome to come to the Honors office for advising.